Malonty

 Malonty (Meinetschlag) is a municipality and village in Český Krumlov District in the South Bohemian Region of the Czech Republic.
-It has about 1,400 inhabitants.
+It has about 1,500 inhabitants.

 Malonty lies approximately 24 km south-east of Český Krumlov, 34 km south of České Budějovice, and 157 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Bělá, Bukovsko, Desky, Jaroměř, Meziříčí, Radčice and Rapotice are administrative parts of Malonty.
+Malonty consists of eight municipal parts (in brackets population according to the 2021 census):